hresham/Matlab-Code-/README.md

 Added big tired instead of small ones.
 Changing the tires helped immensely with navigation and turning.
 Turns have become quick and smooth as oppposed to the small tires we had before.
 Also added a new touch sensor which also helps with navigating through the maze.
 If left or right touch sensor is hit, it will back up and turn left.
 Small tires with the addition of the touch sensor gives a bigger surface to be be hit which enables us to navigate more efficiently.
 It does look like a fighter robot but we are contantly iterating through the design to make it better and better.

+Funny thing but we thought the entire maze had to be run through autonomously but we found out that we can move the robot at designated colors at green and blue.
+We only need the robot to be autonomous whhile it navigates through the maze.
+Making sure it stops at red, etc etc...

 ![966CD001-27DE-4AFF-BA68-9CA060713EE3](https://github.com/elvis808/Matlab-Code-/assets/67409144/68c37703-e70f-406d-9d05-56e633180c08)